sebastianha/sfoa/README.md

 ### Tested Platforms

-This addon has been currently tested only on Linux using Thunderbird 60.3.0 64bit.
+This addon has been currently tested only on Linux using Thunderbird 60.3.0 64-bit.
 Let me know if it works on your system.

 ### Installing

-Just install the latest XPI from the dist folder by using "Install Add-On From File" in Thunderbird in the addons tab.
+Just install the latest XPI from the dist folder by using "Install Add-On From File" in Thunderbird in the `Add-ons Manager` tab.

 After installing only the banner hint for an ICS attachment will be shown.
 To add the corresponding button to the tab bar, you have to customize the buttons by right clicking.
 Then drag and drop the blue button at the place you like.

-This Addon is also available on https://addons.thunderbird.net/de/thunderbird/addon/sfoa/
+This Add-on is also available on https://addons.thunderbird.net/addon/sfoa/

 ### Thanks

 Thanks to all the available extensions out there where I could take a look how things work.
-But a special thanks goes to the "Rescue Conflicting Alternatives" (https://github.com/clear-code/tb-rescue-conflicting-alternatives) extension which was the base for this one.
+But a special thanks goes to the “Rescue Conflicting Alternatives” (https://github.com/clear-code/tb-rescue-conflicting-alternatives) extension which was the base for this one.

 ### ToDo